dogweather/forkful/content/en/cpp/getting-started/starting-a-new-project.md

   \ Programmers do this to kickstart the development process, guide the project's\u2026"
 lastmod: '2024-03-13T22:45:00.358161-06:00'
 model: gpt-4-1106-preview
-summary: "Starting a new project means setting up the foundation for your codebase.\
+summary: Starting a new project means setting up the foundation for your codebase.
-  \ Programmers do this to kickstart the development process, guide the project's\u2026"
 title: Starting a new project
 weight: 1
 ---